gergelyke/gergelyke.github.io/src/source/_posts/what-is-new-in-nodejs-9.md

 ## Callbackify added to `util`

-With Node.js 8 `util.promisify` got added.
+`util.promisify` was added with Node.js 8.
 However, because of compatibility reasons, there was a need for the opposite - a method that can convert Promises to an error-first, callback taking function.

 ```javascript
 const { callbackify } = require('util')